 Sydbank is one of Denmark’s largest banks and given its SIFI label it has a responsibility to make a contribution to financial stability in Danish society.
 As a result the Bank has measures in place to ensure eg anti-corruption, prevention of money laundering, data protection, information security and data ethics – all measures that set the framework for a decent bank.

 Target: More than 95% of the Bank’s employees have regularly completed courses supporting a decent bank.

 To Sydbank being a decent bank means that we are helping to ensure a secure and robust financial infrastructure in Denmark.

-Sydbank strives to be perceived as a respected, competent, and decent bank that complies with current legislation and takes into consideration principles concerning responsible business activities.
-Consequently, our efforts focus on a multitude of measures to ensure e.g. anti-corruption, prevention of money laundering, data protection, information security, and data ethics.
+Sydbank strives to be perceived as a respected, competent and decent bank that complies with legislation in force and takes into consideration principles concerning responsible business activities.
+Consequently our efforts focus on a multitude of measures to ensure eg anti-corruption, prevention of money laundering, data protection, information security and data ethics.

 The Bank’s employees must have knowledge and understanding of the rules and measures that provide the framework for a decent bank.
-Basic knowledge and understanding are achieved through mandatory training courses targeted at the Bank’s departments and groups of employees.
+Basic knowledge and understanding is achieved through mandatory training courses targeting the Bank’s departments and groups of employees.